CatznipViewer/catznip-docs/catznip/docs/features/restore_to_last.md

 # Restore to Last Position

-## Warning!

-**This functionality is based on depreciated Linden code and as such only works under specific conditions.**
+!!! warning "This functionality is based on depreciated Linden code and as such only works under specific conditions."

 ## How to use

 You can restore an object to it's last known region coordinates from inventory by right clicking and selecting Restore to Last Position.
 This can be useful to place objects back after they have been accidentally returned to inventory.

 You must have rez permissions at <0,0,0> on the region as objects will appear in world at that location and then be moved.

+!!! warning "INVENTORY LOSS WARNING"

+    If you do not have permission to rez at <0,0,0> on the current region, attempting to use this feature WILL result in no-copy objects being lost forever.

 ## Historical Context